 This approach was part of the Neoplatonic school in antiquity.
 Because the philosophers of this current sought the inner illumination of the soul and for that they deepened in the intuitive intelligence and not in the purely rational intelligence.

 The inner experiences of a mystic are not explicable in an analytical sense.
-It can not be expressed in words either.
+There are not word to express it.
 It is something that can not be talked about but can be felt.

 Finally, some philosophers have considered whether mysticism is a form of knowledge or simply a way of expressing transcendence.